<

 Karolinska Institute

-Cbio and Karolinska Intitute in Stockholm is working together to advance TIL therapy to clinical phase I/II testing in cervical cancer patients.
-Karolinska has through the years been one of the key pioneers in advancing TIL therapy and immune-oncology in general.
+Cbio and Karolinska Intitute in Stockholm is working together to advance T-cell therapy to clinical phase I/II testing in cervical cancer patients.
+Karolinska has through the years been one of the key pioneers in advancing T-cell therapy and immune-oncology in general.

 University of Copenhagen